RylanSchaeffer/Stanford-AI-Alignment-Double-Descent-Tutorial/README.md

 ## Setup

 We include a conda environment file but this is honestly overkill.
-As long as you have `matplotlib`, `numpy`, `pandas`, `scikit-learn` and `seaborn`, you should be good to go.
-If you insist on creating a new conda environment, here are the steps:
+You should only need `matplotlib`, `numpy`, `pandas`, `scikit-learn` and `seaborn`.
+If you insist on a new conda environment, here are the steps:

 (Optional) Update conda: